rasendubi/hrogue/README.md

 # hrogue

-It's just a random rogue-like game I built.
+It's just a random rogue-like game I build.

 You can track my progress at [asciinema](https://asciinema.org/~rasen).